HengGao12/OAML/README.md

 pip install timm
 ```

-In order to better adapt to the OpenOOD framework, we changed the  `vision_transformer.py`  in the timm library as follows:
+In order to better adapt to the OpenOOD framework, we changed the  `vision_transformer.py`  in the [Pytorch-Image-Models](https://github.com/huggingface/pytorch-image-models) library as follows:

 ```python
 ...